yopem/nisomnia/README.md

 ## URGENT
-- [ ] check and make all count on dashboard use countDashboard
+- [x] check and make all count on dashboard use countDashboard
+- [ ] add count by language dashboard
 - [ ] add save as draft to all data type
-- [ ] analytics and adsense not working
+- [x] analytics and adsense not working
 - [ ] fix dashboard add production companies search problem
-- [ ] change all movie meta description to overview value
+- [x] change all movie meta description to overview value
-- [ ] update pulic api movie meta description default value to overview
+- [x] update pulic api movie meta description default value to overview
 - [ ] test movie dashboard

 ## TODO: